Putnam County Courthouse (New York)

-New York's historic Putnam County Courthouse is located on Gleneida Avenue (NY 52) across from the eastern terminus of NY 301 in downtown Carmel, the county seat, overlooking Lake Gleneida.
-First built in 1814, two years after the county itself was established, it is the second-oldest county courthouse still in use in the state after Fulton County's.
+The Putnam County Courthouse is a historic courthouse in the hamlet of Carmel, New York, the county seat of Putnam County.
+Located on Gleneida Avenue (NY 52) on the shore of Lake Gleneida, it was built in 1814, two years after the county was established.
+It is the second-oldest county courthouse still in use in the state after Fulton County's.

 In 1847 it was renovated extensively.
 At that time the Classical Revival portico and columns were added.
-Architect James Townsend used commercially available (although inexact) copies of the Corinthian capitals from the Monument of Lysicrates in Athens.
+Architect James Townsend used commercially available (although inexact) versions of the Corinthian capitals from the Monument of Lysicrates in Athens.
 For this and its historic importance in the county's history it was added to the National Register of Historic Places in 1976.

 Building

 The courthouse is a two-story, 5-by-8-bay rectangular gable-roofed frame building, with clapboard siding on the north and south sides and horizontal planks on its west (front) facade.
 The pedimented gable is supported by the four Corinthian columns, behind which is the main entrance, with molded classical detail.
 Similar ornamentation can be found on the window lintels.
-The two front corners have large pilasters; the original stone plinth blocks have been replaced with concrete copies and the astragals taken down to help prevent dry rot in the columns.
+The two front corners have large pilasters; the original stone plinth blocks have been replaced with concrete copies, and the astragals taken down to help prevent dry rot in the columns.

 The stone walls of the original county jail are still visible on the south side.
 A two-bay east wing, added later, extends from the rear.
 A cupola is atop the roof.